jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

     TypeError: 'NoneType' object is not callable

-* I add it to the list of exceptions encountered
+* I add the error to the list of exceptions encountered

   .. code-block:: python